David-Desmaisons/ComponentFixture/README.md

   - Create `v-model` binding if needed
   - Custom props validation when available
   - Support component with slots
+  - Display of all events emitted by the component
+  - Display of component $data
+  - exposition of component method as burttons that can be called with display of the produced result
   - Compatible with hot-reload: automatic update on changes hapening on the tested component

 Example using [vue-slider-component](https://github.com/NightCatSama/vue-slider-component):